mchmarny/restme/README.md

 2. Apply the configuration

-> When promoted for the `GCP Project ID`, enter your existing project code, `GitHub Repo` name, and confirm with `yes` the terraform displayed plan.
+> When promoted for the `GCP Project ID`, enter your existing project ID (not the name), `GitHub Repo` name (in username/repo-name format), and confirm with `yes` the terraform displayed plan.
 Alternatively you can use either the command-line variables or a terraform variable file.
 More on that [here](https://www.terraform.io/language/values/variables).

 ```sh
 terraform -chdir=infra/1-dev-flow apply